maelh/radio-frequency-prototype-boards/README.md

 If you selected the "Confirm Production file" option, you will receive a RAR/ZIP file with several folders.
 The [`ok` folder contains the production files](https://www.libreservo.com/en/articulo/how-check-jlcpcb-production-files) used by the manufacturer for fabrication, and your original design is found in the `yk` folder.

 To review production files received from fabs such as PCBpartner or JLCPCB, you can use [iPCB-DFM](https://www.pcbpartner.com/iPCB-DFM).
-Given the screenshots I received it seems to be the same software that JLCPCB uses for reviewing.
+Given the screenshots I received, it seems to be the same software that JLCPCB uses for reviewing.
+In iPCB-DFM choose `File|Open odb` and select the TGZ file in The `ok` folder.

 You can also simply do a manual visual compare using KiCad Gerber viewer, to see what changes the fab made.

-If you want to check your design before submitting it, you can use [FreeDFM](https://www.my4pcb.com/net35/FreeDFMNet/FreeDFMHome.aspx).
+If you want to check your design before submitting it to a fab, you can use [FreeDFM](https://www.my4pcb.com/net35/FreeDFMNet/FreeDFMHome.aspx).

 ## Recommended lead-free solder